-1 Get familiar with the capabilities of the IBM 2216.
-(See Chapter 1, "Introduction to the IBM 2216" on page 1-1.)
-2 Determine which adapters and cables you will need.
-Chapter 2, "Functions of the IBM 2216," has details about available options.
+- 1. Get familiar with the capabilities of the IBM 2216.
+(See Chapter 1, "Introduction to the IBM 2216" on page 1-1.) - Determine which adapters and cables you will need.
+Chapter 2, Functions of the IBM 2216, has details about available options.
 Design your network and place your order for your IBM 2216s and cables.
-(Cables are described in Appendix B, "Cable Pin Assignments" on page B-1.)
-3 If necessary, obtain and install the required common carrier equipment and services, including ATM.
-4 Obtain and install the required LAN equipment and services.
-5 Order and install any required cables not included with the IBM 2216, such as ATM multimode and single-mode fiber cables that you will need to set up your network.
-6 Obtain and install the hardware and software required to run the Configuration Program, as described in "Hardware and Software Requirements for the Configuration Program" on page 3-2.
-7 Prepare Quick Configuration and Initial Configuration worksheets.
-These worksheets are in "Quick Configuration Worksheet" on page A-4.
+(Cables are described in Appendix B, "Cable Pin Assignments" on page B-1.) - 3.
+If necessary, obtain and install the required common carrier equipment and services, including ATM. - 4.
+Obtain and install the required LAN equipment and services. - 5.
+Order and install any required cables not included with the IBM 2216, such as ATM multimode and single-mode fiber cables that you will need to set up your network. - 6.
+Obtain and install the hardware and software required to run the Configuration Program, as described in "Hardware and Software Requirements for the Configuration Program" on page 3-2. - 7.
+Prepare Quick Configuration and Initial Configuration worksheets.
+These worksheets are in "Worksheets" on page A-4. - 8.
+Prepare your site physically, ensuring that you meet the necessary power and environmental requirements.
+See "Preparing the Machine Area" on page 3-1.